sintur2527/project-greenfield/README.md

 2.Create an account in https://www.filestack.com/, and replace the apikey in /client/config/config.js

 !!!IMPORTANT!!!
-NEVER Checkout your API key to github
+NEVER checkout your API key to github

-## Building and Running
+### Building and Running

 First install dependencies: